spekterio/googlemaps-wms/README.md

-# This is a fork of the famouse OGC Package!
+# This is a fork of the famous OGC Package!
 It is modified to add the WMS time parameter to a WMS overlay